In this article, we have covered –

 How Does a Cloud-Native Application Architecture Work?

-By taking the advantage of a cloud computing framework coupled with cloud services, cloud-native applications create a network between machines using software-based architectures.
+By taking advantage of a cloud computing framework coupled with cloud services, cloud-native applications create a network between machines using software-based architectures.
 These services are located on numerous servers and operate from different geographical locations.

 What are the Key Principles of Cloud-Native Applications?

-Packaged in units and synced via APIs, cloud-native applications offer numerous capabilities as explained below:
+Packaged in units and synced via APIs, cloud-native applications offer numerous capabilities, as explained below:

 1. Microservices-Based: